Robert McCawley Short: Biography

 Born in Steilacoom, Washington, Short's family soon moved to Tacoma, Washington.
 After graduating from high school in 1928, Short enrolled in the United States Army Field Artillery School, where he was expelled for insubordination while in school.
 Afterwards, Short taught himself the remaining subjects and eventually joined the U.S. Army Air Corps, earning the rank of second lieutenant in the Air Force.
 Prior to coming to China, Short worked as a manager at the Pierce County Airport in Washington State, and in 1930, at the invitation of the Nationalist government, Short arrived in China to handle the Shanghai-Hangzhou mail.
 Upon arrival in China, however, Short turned down the job due to the poorly-equipped airplanes.
 Shortly afterward, he was hired by Boeing as a test pilot and instructor.
 In June 1931, the Chinese Aviation Department hired him as a flight instructor at the Central Aviation School.

-In 1932, when the Battle of Shanghai broke out and the Japanese Air Force bombed Chinese civilians, Short asked to participate in the anti-Japanese military operations.
+In 1932, when the January 28 Incident broke out and the Japanese Air Force bombed Chinese civilians, Short asked to participate in the anti-Japanese military operations.
 On February 19, Short flew a Boeing 218 Destroyer, (an improved version of the U.S. Navy F4B-2) with US. registration X66W, from Hongqiao, Shanghai, to Nanjing.
 On February 20, Short flew his own Boeing to Wusongkou, where he flew into battle against three Japanese Air Force "Nakajima III" aircraft, and shot down one of them.
 After the battle, Short's plane was painted grass-green with Chinese Air Force graphics.